openedx/docs.openedx.org/source/educators/migration_wip/7_developing_course/course_subsections.rst

    selected.
 #.
 Enter the name for the new subsection.
 A descriptive name can help learners
    locate content in the course.
-It can also help you select content when you analyze performance in edX Insights.
+It can also help you select content when you analyze performance in reporting and analytics systems.
 #. :ref:`Add units<Create a Unit>` to the new subsection as needed.

 It is recommended that you :ref:`test course content <Testing Your Course